allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

         <td style="width:50%;">
         <a href="https://cloud.google.com/dataflow">Dataflow</a>.
 Due to its serverless nature we didn’t need to set up a cluster each time we wanted to process data.
 The next big advantage
         of Dataflow is the Shuffle service, which addresses the shuffle issue on Spark executors as it moves heavy operation out of the worker virtual machine to the service backend.
-Moreover there is autoscaling out-of-the-box, Streaming engine for streaming pipeline support.
+Besides, there is autoscaling out-of-the-box, Streaming engine for streaming pipeline support.
 Generally, Dataflow is supposed to be a self-managed platform, so less effort is required to configure it compared to Dataproc.
         </td>
     </tr>